s777610/social-blog-full-stack/README.md

 ## Functionality
 1. This social company blog allows users to register and login first.<br>
+2. Some functionality only available if users are login.<br>
-2. Then, users are able to create the blog post, update the profile picture, and edit the blog post.<br>
+3. Then, users are able to create the blog post, update the profile picture, and edit the blog post.<br>
+4. Owners can edit or delete their own posts.
-3. Users can request reset password in case of needs, the confirmation email will be send to users.<br>
+5. Users can request reset password in case of needs, the confirmation email will be send to users.<br>

 ## Installation (platform: osx-64)
 1. Create environment